golemfactory/golem-architecture/arch-snapshot/arch.md

 1-to-1 relationship between transactions and Activities or Agreements.
 A single blockchain transaction can cover multiple Activities or Agreements, while each Activity or Agreement may also be covered by multiple transactions.

-As previously mentioned, payments are not immediate for several reasons: they are not scheduled right away, and batching may occur.
+Payments are not immediate for several reasons: they are not scheduled right away, and batching may occur.
 Furthermore, blockchain transactions are not immediate and may take time to process.
 Therefore, the Provider Agent should monitor Payment events.
 This can be done by listening for status changes to Settled on Invoice and Debit Note events, or by tracking payment events to receive notifications for each transaction.